Absence of cross-sublattice spin pumping and spin-transfer torques in collinear antiferromagnets

 In this Letter, we resolve the puzzle of CS contributions to spin pumping and spin-transfer torques in collinear AFMs from a theoretical perspective.
-Guided by symmetry considerations, we first clarify several essential relations between spin pumping and spin-transfer torques in the presence of CS contributions, where the controversial CS components are expressed in terms of the corresponding coefficients in the spin conductance matrix.
-We then quantify these coefficients by studying the microscopic spin-dependent scattering of electrons off a fully compensated AFM/NM interface.
-We claim that all CS effects vanish in the collinear regime, affirming the validity of the established theories [\textit{viz.} Eqs.~\eqref{eq:Is_col_AFM_mn} and~\eqref{eq:Is_col_AFM_AB}] and the experimental fitting they enable.
-We find that even in the non-collinear regime of a two-sublattice AFM, the CS effects only bring about higher-order corrections.
+Guided by phenomenological argument, we first clarify a number of essential mathematical relations between spin pumping and spin-transfer torques in the presence of CS contributions, where the controversial CS components are separated and expressed in terms of the corresponding coefficients in the spin conductance matrix.
+Then we calculate these coefficients by studying the microscopic spin-dependent scattering of electrons off a fully compensated AFM/NM interface.
+We claim that all CS effects vanish in the collinear regime for fully compensated interfaces, affirming the validity of the established theories [\textit{viz.} Eqs.~\eqref{eq:Is_col_AFM_mn} and~\eqref{eq:Is_col_AFM_AB}] and the experimental fitting they enable.
+We find that even in the non-collinear regime, the CS effects only bring about higher-order corrections.